 You can give your indoor yucca a very diluted feeding of a balanced liquid water-soluble food in the springtime and once during the summer.

 Even with the best of intentions, moving plants indoors and outdoors can cause sunburn, acclimation issues and bring plant pests indoors as plants move back inside.

 The “How To” of Watering Yucca Plants Indoors

 In bright or high light settings, allow the top 1/4 or 1/3 of the soil to dry out before watering well.
 In low-light settings indoors, let 3/4 of the soil dry down between waterings.

 When you water DO NOT allow the plant sit in a puddle or saucer of water (like the image below) that can accumulate in the bottom of the container.
 Always use a pot with a drainage hole.
 In low-light areas, this extra water may encourage rotting of the roots.

 Signs of Overwatering Yucca Plants

 Overwatering results in yucca plants indoors displaying foliage collapse or cane rotting, especially at the soil line.

 Spineless yucca is very similar in growing and care to Dracaenas, follow the same watering practices.
 Water thoroughly and drain off all excess water.

 Pest On Yucca Plants Indoors

-Occasionally you may find scale or fuzzy white mealybugs, but generally, the plants are pest free.
+Occasionally you may find scale or white fuzzy bugs (aka mealybugs), but generally, the plants are pest free.